patooworld/vsixvhax/Completion-Cache.md

 However, if your project has compiler errors at the time the Haxe language server is started, or the provided `.hxml` is just not suitable for building, you will see something like this instead:

 [[images/completion-cache/bad.png]]

+In this case, you can try fixing the error and invoke the ["Restart Language Server"](https://github.com/vshaxe/vshaxe/wiki/Commands#haxe-restart-language-server) command.

 ### How big is the impact?